Intro To The CIMC

 January Count Date: Monday, January 6, 2020

-The second count is the Federal Quota Census, a count of the legally blind citizens across the United States.
-It has occurred on the first Monday in January since 1874.
+The Federal Quota Census is a count of the legally blind citizens across the United States.
+It occurs on the first Monday in January.

 Legally blind students are counted on the first Monday in January of each calendar year for the Federal Quota program, administered by the American Printing House for the Blind (APH).
 Federal Quota funds generated by students who meet the Federal eligibility requirements of legal blindness are used to acquire educational materials specifically developed and manufactured by the APH.
-The CIMC serves as a repository of these materials for teachers of students with visual impairment (TVIs) in Colorado Administrative Units to access for their quota eligible students.
-A NEW requirement this year is a signed Parent Consent form.
+The CIMC serves as a repository of these materials for teachers of students with visual impairment (TVIs) in Colorado Administrative Units to access for students in their school district who meet the eligibility requirements of the federal quota program.

-The CIMC maintains the statewide registration of students with visual impairment, including blindness for the CDE, as reported by teachers of students with visual impairments (TVIs) in the state.
-This data is updated on a daily basis.
+The CIMC maintains the statewide registration of students with visual impairment, including blindness for the Colorado Department of Education, as reported by teachers of students with visual impairments (TVIs) in the state.
+This database is updated on a daily basis.

 - It is the responsibility of administrative unit TVIs to register ALL students receiving vision/orientation & mobility services.